hoffmanc/resque-wiki/FAQ.md

 end
 ```

+## How do I print SQL statements in resque?

+Add `ActiveRecord::Base.logger = Logger.new(STDOUT)` to your ruby class.

 ## How do I override the views when mounted in a rails app?

-No answer.

-## How do I print SQL statements in resque?

 No answer.